hxtree/galaxyops/packages/message-broker/README.md

 ## Message Categories

 **Command** Command send a idempotent request to a topic asking subscribers to perform task.
-The consumer of a command does not inform provide a response to the publisher.
-The publisher does expect something to occur as a result of the request.
+The consumer of a command does not inform or provide a response to the publisher.
+The publisher expects something to occur as a result of the request.

 > Publisher -> SNS -> SQS -> Consumer